Budapest to Prague buses

 What is the busiest day of the week to travel by bus?

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Prague at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Prague.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Budapest?